 To minimize supplier dependence on the mining project, we have encouraged local suppliers to take proactive steps to broaden their customer base.

-We continued to strengthen our local supplier relationships and have increased our local procurement spend at Mount Milligan by 20%.
+In 2022, we continued to strengthen our local supplier relationships and have increased our local procurement spend at Öksüt by 23%.

 We will only work with sole proprietors, partnerships or companies that comply with all legal requirements, including having a valid business licence.